Nuevo Cuscatlán: Education

-The town has three public schools close to the downtown, that are Pedro Pablo Castillo School Center, Hacienda Florencia School Center and Caserío El Cajón School Center, but aso has the private Cuscatlán Bilingual School.
+The town has three public schools close to the downtown, that are Pedro Pablo Castillo School Center, Hacienda Florencia School Center and Caserío El Cajón School Center, but also has the private Cuscatlán Bilingual School.
 During the administration of Nayib Bukele launched a scholarship program, created with the purpose of financing the university career for young people born in Nuevo Cuscatlán, the scholarship holders have the possibility of choosing the university and career at will, in exchange, they perform social work in the most needy communities of the municipality.
 In addition, the construction of the first public Library in town began.
-In 2015, the Ministry of Education declared Nuevo Cuscatlán the third municipality in La Libertad to be free of illiteracy on June 19th.
+In 2015, the Ministry of Education declared Nuevo Cuscatlán the third municipality in La Libertad to be free of illiteracy on June 19.

 Culture

 The festivities in the town are on March 19, in honor to San José in the parish of the same name, during them parades are held through the main streets and avenues, the queen of said festivities is also chosen, which are accompanied with music and fireworks.
 In August, the San José parish usually holds the Corn Festival.
 In the corn festival, products derived from corn are sold, such as atol, tamales, corn on the cob, riguas and pupusas.
 On the outskirts of Nuevo Cuscatlan on the road that leads to Huizucar is the Salamanca complex, which is widely used for various cultural activities, concerts and entrepreneurial markets.